 What are the 5 Principles that you hope drives who you are and your leadership style?
 Jason Barger chats with Paul Hanson, President of Epcon Franchising about the principles that have emerged in his search to be an authentic leader who positively impacts the culture of his teams.

 1:47 – Jason introduces Season 4 episode 25 of the podcast, 5 Leadership Principles: Conversation with Paul Hanson, President of Epcon Franchising.
 Welcome back to the podcast on corporate culture and leadership and thank you for listening.
 We engage thought leaders like CEOs, CFOs, managers, VPs, directors, and more for this podcast.
 We wish to create content that engages your mind and heart and allows you to step back and think and add some positivity to your life.
-This podcast is about the power of rest and why you need a recharge.
 We deep dive into today’s topic.

 2:30 – Please leave a review for the podcast

 3:05 – We can’t control everything but what we can control is our response.
 Still a lot of work to do but wanted to remind the audience what is within our control is the temperature we create in the organizations and teams we work with.
 If you have a suggestion, please send to firstname.lastname@example.org

 5:30 – Jason introduces Paul Hanson, President of Epcon Francising, a home builder based in Dublin, Ohio.
 The first leadership principle: (As leaders) we have to care more about getting it right, more than being right.
 A discussion of being authentic and accepting faults is important.

 No. 1: We have to care more about getting it right, more than being right.